sbdfh/XiP/README.md

 # XiP

 Xoshiro in Python (XiP) is a library for fast generation of pseudorandom numbers in python.
-It uses a C++ implementation of xoshiro generators.
+It uses a C++ implementation of Blackman and Vigna's xoshiro generators.
 The library mirrors the interface of python's random module.
 This means that projects using python stock randomness can easily be ported to this library.